redis/redis-doc/commands/restore.md

 expire time (in milliseconds) is set.

-`RESTORE` will return a "Target key name is busy" error when `key` already exists unless you use the `REPLACE` modifier.
+`RESTORE` will return a "Target key name is busy" error when `key` already exists unless you use the `REPLACE` modifier (Redis 3.0 or greater).

 `RESTORE` checks the RDB version and data checksum.
 If they don't match an error is returned.